David-Moody/RNAit/README.md

 This is a reimplementation to replace the now offline original deployment

+#

+This is modernisation and generalisation fork.

+Developed with the intention of using RNAit for other species such as Brugia Pahangi, as well as streamlining deployment.

+# OLD

 ## Setting up a development instance (MacOS)

 bash 4 is required for helper scripts, whereas the MacOS default is 3.2, so grab